The Orvis Company

 Leigh Perkins is also a successful author whose books have received critical acclaim from the New York Times and the Wall Street Journal.
 He has related his amazing life experiences in such books as A Sportsman's Life and Rising Fish and Pointing Dogs.

-Although Leigh Perkins passed the daily running of The Orvis Company on to his sons Perk and Dave Perkins more than ten years ago, he remains Chairman of The Orvis Company and still manages to log nearly 300 days of hunting and fishing a year.
+Although Leigh Perkins passed the daily running of The Orvis Company on to his sons Perk and Dave Perkins more than ten years ago, he remains Chairman Emeritus of the Board of The Orvis Company and still manages to log nearly 300 days of hunting and fishing a year.